jordan-zav/jordan-zav/README.md

 Geoscientist and researcher in training focused on geophysics, GIS, remote sensing, and reproducible geodata workflows.
 I build tools and experiments that connect field geology, spatial analysis, and computational methods for practical geological and mining applications.

-## ⚖️ License (Dual Licensing)

-This project is distributed under a **Dual Licensing** model:

-1. **Open Source Use (GNU GPLv3):** You can use, study, modify, and redistribute this software for free, provided that any modified version or derivative work is also 100% open source under the GNU GPLv3 license.
-2. **Commercial / Private Use (Commercial License):** If you wish to integrate this code into proprietary, closed-source, or commercial software (without the obligation to open your own source code under the GPLv3), you must acquire an exclusive commercial license.
-Please contact the author to negotiate terms.

-For more details, see the [LICENSE](LICENSE) file.

 ---

 ## Focus Areas